 – ‘pre-cut’ (you may be able to use a cutting machine, some designs include cutting file formats for pre-cut fabric),

 And use special threads such as metallic (with a special needle).

-There are in-the-hoop techniques for making quilt blocks and bags without having to do any steps on a conventional sewing machine.
+There are ‘in-the-hoop’ techniques for making zipped bags, stuffed toys, patchwork quilt blocks, without having to do any steps on a conventional sewing machine.

 = = = = =